mbjarland/manifest-parboiled/README.md

 Am I upset about this piece of code.
 Well...a bit.

-As an example, I have implemented a build framework for e-commerce projects where we on a daily basis and for a number of customer scan hundreds of manifest files for certain meta data.
+As an example, I have implemented a build framework for e-commerce projects where we on a daily basis and for a number of customers scan hundreds of manifest files for certain meta data.

 When something goes wrong with one of the manifest files, all we get from java